 During Annual Enrollment

-Health Care Spending Account (HCSA)/Limited Purpose Health Care Spending Account (LPHCSA), and/or Dependent Day Care Spending Account (DCSA)
+Health Care Spending Account (HCSA)/Limited Purpose Health Care Spending Account (LPSA), and/or Dependent Day Care Spending Account (DCSA)

 You must enroll each year to have coverage.

 Health Savings Account (HSA)

 You must enroll in the High Deductible Health Plan (HDHP) option under the medical plan to be potentially eligible to establish an HSA.
 To satisfy all the requirements to be eligible to establish an HSA, you must accept the Terms and Conditions of the program and satisfy Citi's policies and procedures required to establish an HSA to complete your enrollment.
 If you do not elect an annual contribution amount, you will only receive Citi's contribution; no additional contributions will be made to your HSA.

 Basic Life and Basic Accidental Death & Dismemberment (AD&D) Coverage

 If your benefits eligible pay, for benefits purposes, increases to $200,000 or above in connection with benefits coverage that will be effective on January 1 of any subsequent plan year, you'll be ineligible for company-paid Basic Life/Basic AD&D coverage.
 However, if you have not previously elected the maximum coverage under GUL insurance, during Annual Enrollment you'll have the opportunity to enroll in or increase your GUL insurance equal to one times your benefits eligible pay, not to exceed $500,000, without providing evidence of insurability.